-GlobeMed at Wayne State University partners with KIHEFO Nutrition Rehabilitation Center in Kabale, Uganda to improve the health of malnourished children.
+GlobeMed at Wayne State partners with KIHEFO in Kabale, Uganda to support nutritional feeding and sustainable agriculture programs.

 GlobeMed at Wayne State University + KIHEFO